Robbie Storey

-Robbie Storey (born 21 October 1999) is an English professional rugby league footballer who plays as a for the Townsville Blackhawks in the Queensland Cup.
+Robbie Storey (born 21 October 1999) is an English professional rugby league footballer who plays as a for the Townsville Blackhawks in the Queensland Cup, after playing for the London Broncos in the Super League the year before.

 He has previously played for AS Carcassonne in the Elite One Championship, the Dewsbury Rams and Keighley Cougars in the Championship as well as previously playing for Doncaster in League 1.

 Background

 Storey was born in Kingston upon Hull, East Riding of Yorkshire, England.

 He was in the Castleford Tigers academy system.
 He played rugby union as a winger for Hull Ionians.

 Playing career

 Carcassonne

 Storey played for Carcassonne XIII in the Elite One Championship during the 2020–2021 season.

 Dewsbury Rams

 He joined the Dewsbury Rams ahead of the 2021 RFL Championship season.

 Doncaster

 Storey played for Doncaster in the 2022 RFL League 1 season.

 Keighley Cougars

 He played for the Keighley Cougars in the 2023 RFL Championship season.

 London Broncos

 Storey joined the London Broncos ahead of the 2024 Super League season.